Biden picks familiar faces for top roles at FEMA, CIA

 Cohen, who was deputy CIA director from 2015 to 2017, has traveled the world for years tracking money flowing to terror groups, such as the Islamic State group, and other bad actors on the international stage.
 His work directing the Treasury Department’s intelligence unit earlier in his career earned him the nicknames of “financial batman” and “sanctions guru.”

-Last year, Cohen, who has been leading the financial and business integrity group at the law firm WilmerHale, made a cameo appearance on the HBO series “Game of Thrones.”
+In 2019, Cohen, who has been leading the financial and business integrity group at the law firm WilmerHale, made a cameo appearance on the HBO series “Game of Thrones.”

+Nominees are required to disclose details of their finances and complete ethics agreements as part of the confirmation process.
+Once confirmed, federal ethics laws can require the officials to recuse themselves from working on issues that could impact their previous business interests.

+Biden throughout the 2020 campaign lashed at President Donald Trump, saying he eroded public trust in government.
+Biden pledged his team will abide by “the highest ethical standards.”

 Cohen is not a registered lobbyist, but his firm does millions of dollars in lobbying work each year on behalf of clients that include the Beer Institute, Sinclair Broadcast Group, Walgreens and American Financial Group.